 Some tender perennials, like the popular zonal geraniums (Pelargonium), are grown as annuals in colder climates because they will not be able to survive cold winter.
 Many perennials only grow foilage their first year and start flowering in their second.
 For a perennial to be worth growing as an annual, it must flower profusely in its first year of growth.
 Pansies, lantana, alyssum, and even tomatoes and peppers are all actually tender perennials grown as annuals.

 What is a Hardy Annual Plant?

 There are also plants considered to be hardy annuals.
-This just means that they are able to withstand a little frost without being killed off and will continue to bloom and set seed into the next year, but they will eventually expire.
-Bachelor Buttons and Salvia Victoria are examples.
+This just means that they are able to withstand a little frost without being killed off and will continue to bloom and set seed into the next year, but they do not carry on indefinitely and usually die shortly after their second begins.

-Annuals can be further divided into cool season and warm season.
-Pansies will fade as the summer heats up.
+Annuals can be further divided into cool season annuals and warm season annuals.
+Although they may live for the entire growing season, they may not flower the whole time.
+For example, pansies will fade as the summer heats up.
 Zinnias won't even get moving until the nights stay warm.

 Annual flowers tend to bloom nonstop, especially if you deadhead the plants.
 Growing annuals will help keep your garden in bloom all season.
 They are popular choices for containers and hanging baskets because they remain attractive all season.